 Remember?
-I always remind you all that meditation has 2 parts:- First part is to train the mind to be aware and heedful, so the 1st inquiry or question should be - are you training your mind to be aware and heedful?
+I always remind you all that meditation has 2 parts:

+- First part is to train the mind to be aware and heedful, so the 1st inquiry or question should be - are you training your mind to be aware and heedful?
 If you are not training your minds to be aware and heedful then what are you doing?
-Second part is, after vou had trained vour mind in Sati, vou must stabilize it.
-Remember. the mindfulness, and then use it to cultivate the Noble 8 Fold Path then no more question isn't it?
-So if this way of questioning comes about, means what? - You are not sure of what is going on, right?
+Second part is, after you had trained your mind in Sati, you must stabilize it.
+Do Remember this - mindfulness training first, then use it to cultivate the Noble 8-Fold Path then no more question, isn't it?
+But your way of questioning indicates that you are not sure of what is going on, right?
 And you want an answer.
-But no amount of answer will be relevant and if I am also gullible and just answer you, then you take my answer and said "Bro Teoh said so"- Then what happen?
-You don't learn!
-And you don't know what you are doing.
-That's why I have to explain this to you all first.
+But no amount of answer will be relevant and if I am also gullible and just answer you, then you take my answer and said "Bro Teoh said so"- Then what will happen?
+You do not learn!
+And you do not know what you are doing.
+That is why I must explain this to you all first.
 I can explain this based on my experience and what I observed and understand from my years of teaching and sharing.

-And sometimes, certain things that you experienced may be unique to you and different from others because everyone is unique and different and it has something to do with your past cultivation.
+And sometimes, certain things that you experienced may be unique to you and different from others because everyone is unique and different, and it has something to do with your past cultivation.
 It has something to do with the conditions you are now in this world.
 And there are other conditions that can lead to all these.
-So whatever I explained is based on my understanding.
-And because of my understanding I can explain it to you, - what are the probable causes of this experience, this mind state etc. But this is not the meditation, understand or not?
+So, whatever I explained is based on my understanding.
+And because of my understanding I can explain it to you, - what are the probable causes of this experience, this mind states etc. But this is not the meditation, can you understand?
 This is just to allow you to understand what has gone on.
 Sometimes this type of description is good because it can bring about some conditions for me to tell you about your probable past cultivation.
-Because certain type of experience don't just come by itself for no apparent reason.
+Because certain type of experience does not just come by itself for no apparent reason.
 Which means when you have certain type of experience, it is okay for you to ask.
-But you must understand why you ask?
-You ask because you already know what meditation is - and then something else arises when you try to train your mind and do all these things during meditation, and then it becomes relevant.
-So I don't want you to be caught in the first instance where everything you are curious of, you just ask because you want an answer.
-Then it defeats the purpose, then you don't progress, you will get stuck.
-So now with this understanding, I can go into the question.
+But you must understand why you ask.
+You ask because you already know what meditation is - and when something arises while you try to train your mind during meditation, then it becomes relevant.
+So, I do not want you to be caught in the first instance where everything you are curious of, you just ask because you want an answer.
+Then it defeats the purpose, and you do not progress, you will get stuck.
+So with this understanding, I can go into the question.